Golden Design System

 Inconsistent tokens and redundant components led to a fractured user experience.

-Teams frequently rebuilt patterns from scratch rather than reusing existing ones, turning the system into anything but a tool for efficiency.
+Teams frequently rebuilt patterns from scratch rather than reusing existing ones

-Teams frequently rebuilt patterns from scratch rather than reusing existing ones, turning the system into anything but a tool for efficiency.
+Teams frequently rebuilt patterns from scratch rather than reusing existing ones

 Accessibility compliance checks were inconsistent or missing entirely